missing-user/barnes-hut/README.md

 - [] Tree construction using OpenMP tasks
 - [x] Vectorization of the tree traversal (Traverse a batch of particles at once, e.g. the batches of `count` particles in a leaf?)
+- [x] Merge Center of Mass computation with the tree building: difference within measurement uncertainty, and the implementation becomes even less readable.
+Not worth it.
 - [] VTune profiling for further optimization, it's still saying that there are many scalar instructions.
 (Improved using XSIMD for batched traversal)

   | Operation   | Time      |